 Early each year, the Chairman of the Board holds a meeting with the CEO to discuss prior year performance and to identify possible goals and objectives for the CEO for the upcoming year.
 After this meeting, the Chairman of the Board solicits input from all Board members.
 The Chairman of the Board then reports to the Committee on the results of the meeting with the CEO, and shares feedback from other non-Committee directors.
-As with the process for the other named executive officers, the Committee also takes into account Company performance and the analysis by its executive compensation consultant.
-The Committee then develops recommendations for CEO compensation for consideration by the Board, as well as CEO goals and objectives for the upcoming year.
-The Board of Directors meets annually, without the CEO present, to consider the recommendations of the Committee, determine any compensation adjustments applicable to the CEO and establish the CEO's goals and objectives for the upcoming year.
+As with the process for the other named executive officers, the Committee then develops recommendations for CEO compensation for consideration by the Board, as well as CEO goals and objectives for the upcoming year.
+The Board of Directors meets annually, without the CEO present, to consider the recommendations of the CeO's goals and objectives for the upcoming year.